mhkeller/interview-syntax-vscode/README.md

 Interview Syntax
 ===

 A VS Code syntax definition and highlighter meant to help reporters as they conduct interviews.
+If you're looking for the original version made for Sublime Text, [it is here](https://github.com/mhkeller/sublime-interview-syntax).

 Using [Markdown](http://dillinger.io/) as a jumping off point, Interview highlights whether certain parts of the conversation are on the record, on background or off the record.